 Think about it this way: If you were 90% sure that half your list wouldn’t respond – and you knew which half that was, would you eliminate those names from your mailing?
 Of course.
 And USPS has plenty of resources you can access within Postalytics to keep your lists accurate and up to date.

-Through Postalytics, you can easily manage your leads and prospects and even rent high-quality lists for both consumer and B-to-B mailings.
+Through Postalytics, you can easily manage your leads and prospects and even import lists directly from your CRM or Marketing Automation tools.